What Causes Disease?

 1. The chemistry of disease

-The great, late naturopath and alternative health educator Professor Arnold Ehret said, “Every disease, no matter what name it is known by Medical Science, is constipation.”
-In Ehret’s 1924 original print ‘Mucusless Diet Healing System’, he goes on to explain that due to the unnatural foods people are consuming, the average person continuously carries as much as four kilograms of un-eliminated faeces in their bowels.
-Given the kinds of ‘foods’ we consider edible in modern society, can you imagine how many extra kilograms of un-eliminated faeces people may be carrying around now?
+The late Professor Arnold Ehret, a prominent naturopath, famously stated, “Every disease, no matter what name it is known by in Medical Science, is constipation.”
+In his 1924 work Mucusless Diet Healing System, he explains that unnatural foods can leave individuals with as much as four kilograms of un-eliminated faeces in their bowels.
+Given the modern diet, many might carry even more.

 4. The overworked liver

-• Processing fat
+• Processing fats

 • Protecting the heart

-• Blood screening and filtering
+• Screening and filtering blood

 • Storing glucose and glycogen

-Some diseases that are linked to an overworked liver are:
+Conditions linked to an overworked liver include:

 • Dark circles under the eyes